Oath of Allegiance (United Kingdom): MOD Sponsored Cadet Forces

+I, solemnly promise on my honour to serve my Unit loyally and to be faithful to my obligations as a member of the Air Training Corps.
+I further promise to be a good citizen and to do my duty to (God and) the King, my Country and my Flag.

 Opposition to the oath

 Proposed amendments to oath

 There have been several private members' bills in recent years concerning the parliamentary oath.
 None have been successful.
 The following have occurred since the passing of the Oaths Act 1978: